Trump criticised for FBI attacks

 The Comey-Flynn controversy

-Last week Mr Trump's former National Security Advisor Michael Flynn admitted to lying to the FBI.
+Last week Mr Trump's former national security adviser Michael Flynn admitted to lying to the FBI.

 On Saturday a post on Mr Trump's Twitter account appeared to suggest that he had known Mr Flynn had lied, contradicting his own account from the time.